 Sam Francis

 In the summer of 1923, one of the twentieth century’s most profound Abstract Expressionists artists, Sam Lewis Francis, was born in San Mateo, California.
-Sam Francis enrolled in the University Of California at Berkeley in 1941.
+He enrolled in the University Of California at Berkeley in 1941.
 There he studied psychology and a pre-medical course before dropping out to join the United States Army Air Corps.
 This is where he was to develop his artistic genius through a twist of medical fate.
-A spinal injury prompted him to take up painting and the rest they say is history, as artist Sam Francis is today one of America’s most renowned Abstract Expressionist artists.
+A spinal injury prompted him to take up painting and the rest they say is history.
+Today, artist Sam Francis is one of America’s most renowned Abstract Expressionist artists.

 Through the transformative phase of his career, Sam Francis familiarized himself with the study of Monet’s Water Lilies and was greatly influenced by his close relationship with the Matisse family and artists Al Held, Joan Mitchell, and Jean-Paul Riopelle.
 After earning an art degree at Cal Berkeley in 1950, artist Sam Francis would go on to be named “the hottest American painter in Paris these days” by Time Magazine.
 Sam Francis’ interest in creative arts was expansive and he was able to delve into technology, psychology, science, medicine, and he also became an advocate for environmental protection.